uchuugaka/csv2plist/README.md

 csv2plist [option] -i [inputFilePath...] -o [outputFilePath...]

 option
-  -datatype		this option apply data type at 2 column to this row kind of data type
+  -datatype		this option apply data type at 2 column to this row. kind of data type
   String
   Number